Back to Blog

 • Carrier confirms delivery or reports failure

-• Update message status in database
+• Update message status in the database

 • Log for analytics